bmm5153/BMM-G-Code-Syntax/README.md

-# bmm-g-code-syntax README
+# bmg-g-code-syntax README

-This is the README for your extension "bmm-g-code-syntax".
+This is the README for your extension "bmg-g-code-syntax".
 After writing up a brief description, we recommend including the following sections.

 ## Features